Welcome to today's edition of the Rush 24-7 podcast.

 They're the ones trying to figure out what went wrong today.

-They are um looking for explanations, and I'm sure they have their own at the uh at the at the same time.
+They are looking for explanations, and I'm sure they have their own at the same time.

-I um let me give you one little thing that I my instinctive feeling right now is that Trump is going to win, beat Hillary badly, that it could be landslide proportions.
+Let me give you one little thing that my instinctive feeling right now is that Trump is going to win, beat Hillary badly, that it could be landslide proportions.

 I don't think they understand at all the reason people support Trump.

-And the s the deeper people are entrenched in politics, and the more they are accustomed to the templates and the handbooks and the theories and the playbooks, the less they're gonna understand it.
+And the deeper people are entrenched in politics and the more they are accustomed to the templates and the handbooks and the theories and the playbooks, the less they're going to understand it.

 The more they try to plug Donald Trump and his campaign and his personality into the professional politician candidate playbook that they use, the farther and farther from the truth they are going to get.

-I've gone to great lengths to try to explain to people uh what it is About Trump, why he has his supporters, why they support him, and what you'd have to do to separate them from Trump.
+I've gone to great lengths to try to explain to people what it is about Trump, why he has his supporters, why they support him, and what you'd have to do to separate them from Trump.

 Basically, you can't.